kotlin-orm/ktorm-docs/source/en/operators.md

 ## Custom Operators

-We've talked about the built-in operators provided by Ktorm's core module, those operators provided supports for operators in standard SQL, but what if we want to use some special operators provided by a special database?
-Let's take PostgreSQL's ilike operator as an example, learning how to extend our custom operators with Ktorm.
+We've talked about the built-in operators provided by Ktorm's core module, they provided supports for operators in standard SQL, but what if we want to use some special operators provided by a special database?
+Let's take PostgreSQL's `ilike` operator as an example, learning how to extend our custom operators with Ktorm.

-ilike is a special operator in PostgreSQL.
-Similar to like, it also matches strings, but ignoring cases.
+`ilike` is a special operator in PostgreSQL.
+Similar to `like`, it also matches strings, but ignoring cases.
 Firstly, we create an expression type extending from `ScalarExpression<Boolean>`:

 ```kotlin
 data class ILikeExpression(